 If you’d like to check out my Chalk Inspired Word Wall or Number Posters, you can find them here.

-Now, you are probably all wondering how I layered these borders so perfectly!
-Well, let me tell you it took a whole lot of measuring.
-I used my trusty yardstick and measured in from the frame of my bulletin board.
-I made a small pencil mark, and then repeated this all around my board.
 Next, I stapled all of the pink border along these pencil marks.
 Now, it was time to measure in from the frame again, but this time a little less.
 Once I was finished with my measurements, I stapled up the lime bordette.
 The black border was the easiest, since I simply had to line it up with the edge of the frame.

 Now… in an effort to save you all a bunch of time and measuring, I searched online for an easier method and came across this from Maria over at Kinder Craze.
 She’s genius, I tell ya!
 Click the picture to see how she perfectly layers borders before stapling them to the board.